jakewalsh90/Terraform-Azure/Azure-Firewall-DemoLab/README.md

   - Downloads two further PowerShell scripts (found within this repos PowerShell folder) which will be used to setup the Domain Controller, and create a Lab OU Structure after deployment.
   - Sets a Windows Firewall Rule to allow File/Printer sharing.
   - Installs the Windows Features required for Active Directory and DNS.

+13. Azure Firewall, including Policy, the Firewall instance, and a Public IP.

 ## Manual Steps to complete Lab Environment
 #### The two powershell scripts should be run to complete the setup process on the created Virtual Machine.
 The scripts promote the VM to a domain controller and then setup a basic Lab OU structure.